Stochastic maximal $L^p$-regularity: Preliminaries

-\begin{example} Let $-A$ be an injective operator with dense range which generates a positive contraction semigroup $S=(S(t))_{t\geq 0}$ on $L^q(\mathcal{O})$.
-If $S$ extends to a bounded analytic semigroup on $L^q(\mathcal{O})$, then $A$ has a bounded $H^\infty$-calculus of angle less than $\pi/2$ (see \cite[Corollary 5.2]{KWcalc}). \end{example}
+\begin{example} Let ${-}A$ be an injective operator with dense range which generates a positive contraction semigroup $S=(S(t))_{t\geq0}$ on $L^q(\mathcal{O})$.
+If $S$ extends to a bounded analytic semigroup on $L^q(\mathcal{O})$, then $A$ has a bounded $H^\infty$-calculus of angle less than $\pi/2$ (see \cite{KWcalc}, Corollary~5.2). \end{example}

 Some of the above results have extensions to domains $D$ with $C^{1,1}$-boundary.
-Further important examples of operators with a bounded $H^\infty$-calculus can be obtained by considering kernels bounds (see \cite{BlKu} and the references therein).
-Finally, we note that also operators of Ornstein-Uhlenbeck type and operators of Schr\"odinger type $A=-\Delta+V$ have a bounded $H^\infty$-calculus (see \cite{KKW}).
+Further important examples of operators with a bounded $H^\infty $-calculus can be obtained by considering kernels bounds (see \cite{BlKu} and the references therein).
+Finally, we note that also operators of Ornstein--Uhlenbeck type and operators of Schr\"{o}dinger type $A=-\Delta+V$ have a bounded $H^\infty$-calculus (see \cite{KKW}).